collective/collective.googleanalytics/README.txt

     row
         The value of the row key for the row that is currently being evaluated.
-        These values come from the list produced by evaluating the Table Row Repeat Expression.
+        These values come from the list produced by evaluating the table row repeat expression.

     columns
-        The list of table column headings produced by evaluating the Table Columns Expression.
+        The list of table column headings produced by evaluating the table columns expression.

     In tables with only one column, the value of the rows expression is often the same as the value of the row key::